nopeAnon/Automated-HoloCure-Fishing/README.md

 # Getting Started on Linux

 1. Make sure you have Python installed.
-2. Install `Xwininfo` from your distribution's package manager.
- Might already be preinstalled on a lot of systems.
-3. Clone or download this repo.
+2. Clone or download this repo.
-4. Open HoloCure and head to the fishing area.
+3. Open HoloCure and head to the fishing area.
-5. Execute the run.sh script. (on some systems you might have to make the script executable first)
+4. Execute the run.sh script. (on some systems you might have to make the script executable first)
 ```shell
 $ chmod +x run.sh
 $ ./run.sh